valancej/documentation/_general/about/permissions.md

 #### Github

-- For setting up a new project, we need the CodeShip Github App installed on your Github organization, and access to the necessary repositories via that app.
+- For setting up a new project (repository level permissions), we need the CodeShip Github App installed on your Github organization, and access to the necessary repositories via that app.
 We'll help you set things up when you create your first project, and once the app is installed you only need to make sure it has access to the repository you want to use in your new project.
 - The CodeShip Github App will ask for permissions to:
   - Read your code
   - Read metadata for your organization (default permission [set by Github](https://developer.github.com/apps/building-github-apps/setting-permissions-for-github-apps/))